rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 The special feature of the `xargs` command is that it places the input argument at the end of the called command.
 This works very well with the above example since the files passed in will form the list of files to be added to the archive.

-Now, if we take the example of the `cp` command and want to copy a list of files in a directory, this list of files will be added at the end of the command... but what the `cp` command expects at the end of the command is the destination.
-To do this, we use the `-I` option to put the input arguments somewhere else than at the end of the line.
+Using the example of the `cp` command, to copy a list of files in a directory, this list of files will be added at the end of the command... but what the `cp` command expects at the end of the command is the destination.
+To do this,  use the `-I` option to put the input arguments somewhere else than at the end of the line.

 ```
 $ find /var/log -type f -name "*.log" | xargs -I % cp % /root/backup
 ```

-The `-I` option allows you to specify a character (in our example the `%` character) where the input files to `xargs` will be placed.
+The `-I` option allows you to specify a character (the `%` character in the above example) where the input files to `xargs` will be placed.

 ## `yum-utils` package

-The `yum-utils` package is a collection of utilities from different authors for `yum`, which make it easier and more powerful to use.
+The `yum-utils` package is a collection of utilities, built for `yum` by various authors, which make it easier and more powerful to use.

 !!!
 Note

-    While `yum` has been replaced by `dnf` in Rocky Linux 8, the package name has remained `yum-utils` although it can be installed as `dnf-utils` as well.
+    While `yum` has been replaced by `dnf` in Rocky Linux 8, the package name has remained `yum-utils`, although it can be installed as `dnf-utils` as well.
 These are classic YUM utilities implemented as CLI shims on top of DNF to maintain backwards compatibility with `yum-3`.

-Here are some examples of usage:
+Here are some examples of these utilities:

-* `repoquery` command:
+* `repoquery` command

 The `repoquery` command is used to query the packages in the repository.

 Examples of use:

-  * Display the dependencies of a package (it can be a software package that has been installed or not installed), equivalent to `dnf deplist <package-name>`.
+  * Display the dependencies of a package (it can be a software package that has been installed or not installed), equivalent to `dnf deplist <package-name>`
+    ```
     repoquery --requires <package-name>
+    ```

   * Display the files provided by an installed package (does not work for packages that are not installed), equivalent to `rpm -ql <package-name>`

     ```